Pratik-7i/Planets/README.md

 ## What is covered
 - Astronomy articles of last 7 days
-- Detail screen which show the same article
+- Detail screen which shows the selected article
 - Generic Testable network layer (Mock URLProtocol)
 - Unit Test Cases
 - Error handling with human readable message, retry on error